Fogal Limoges Tights are perfect for formal occasions!

 Aside from being made in Switzerland by Fogal, what makes this style of tights stand out?
 Well, first there is the inclusion of silk, used we suspect to line the gusset in place of the usual cotton.
 Silk is an excellent choice as it is fast drying and naturally hygienic as well as light.
 Secondly, as with most Fogal styles, there are no fewer than six sizes to choose from.

 Sizing is a great place to start.
 There is some rough equivalence between Fogal sizing and the system used by other companies, but you do need to read the chart because Fogal has a unique and very sensible approach to sizing.
-There are three base sizes: Small, Medium & Large which cater for increasing heights with maxima of 163 cm, 172.5 cm and 185 cm with each size also catering for a little more weight.
+There are three base sizes: Small, Medium & Large which cater to increasing heights with maxima of 163 cm, 172.5 cm and 185 cm with each size also catering for a little more weight.
 There are then options to add more width without adding more height giving three more sizes L, XL and XXL.
 The fits up to an Amazonian 185cm tall and 95kg.
 If you prefer imperial measures then in addition to the metric size chart is a table giving details of height and hip measurement alongside the sizes.

 The look and feel of Fogal Limoges Tights put us in mind of premium hosiery such as Wolford fatal, only at ten denier lighter and sheerer.
 In common with other tights of the same look and feel they look tiny for their predetermined size too.
 The feel in hand is light and soft but with an impression of strength.